avro-kotlin/avro4k/README.md

 By default ([check this section](#customizing-the-configuration) to opt out from this default behavior):
 - nullable fields are optional and `default: null` is automatically added to the field definition.
-- arrays and maps fields are optional and `default: []` is automatically added to the field definition.
+- array fields are optional and `default: []` is automatically added to the field definition.
+- map fields are optional and `default: {}` is automatically added to the field definition.

 ### @AvroDefault